 At the end of the day, Search Engine Optimization is meant to increase your rankings.
 To get there though you need a good site, great content, and links.
 What often happens though is that if you do SEO right, business relationships pop up.
 What I have found is that conducting search engine optimization has brought about those treasured underlined blue fonts to get directed to your site, but it leads you to people and businesses that are more than willing to start a relationship with you.
 Today, I’ll take you through how SEO and link building helps get your business not only ranked higher, but it get you more connected.

 Linkscraping Finds Links, But Who is Behind Those Links?

 Part of an SEO’s job is to help find link opportunities that can direct ranking signals and traffic to your site.
 What often happens though is that you’ll find organizations, blogs, or community organizations that have linked to your competitors because of a sponsorship or joint program.
 Take advantage of this opportunity and contact that company to see how your business can contribute and get a link on the site as well.

 Real World Example

 I’ll give you my favorite example of how link scraping and prospecting helped get one of my clients a wealth of value:

-Within the first week of finding that opportunity, we got a link, a place in the local event that featured hundred of guests, in addition to a free year membership in the chamber.
+Within the first week of finding that opportunity, we got a link, a place in the local event that featured hundreds of guests, in addition to a free year membership in the chamber.
 That seemed like some awesome value for just a link.
-This is not considering the fact the chamber of commerce membership has led us to many opportunities in the community, including working with local schools and partnering businesses.
+This is not considering the fact the Chamber of commerce membership has led us to many opportunities in the community, including working with local schools and partnering with businesses.

 How Do I Get These Relationships with the Links?